 Depending on the load demanded by the system, the boiler's management program can gradually switch on each individual heating element at minimum power (see figure 4-5).
 After which, if the load demanded by the system increases, all the heating elements gradually increase the power delivered.
 In this way modulated power from a minimum of 14 kW to a maximum that corresponds to the architecture of the boiler can be obtained (figure 4-5 shows a 280T module with 4 heating elements), with consequent maintaining of maximum efficiency throughout the whole range of modulation.

-When the boiler is connected to an external sensor, it always works at maximum efficiency (see section 17.9).
+When the boiler is connected to an external temperature sensor, optimum efficiency can be achieved through direct compensation of flow temperature (see section 17.9).

 Figure 4-5 - Modulation of model 280T boiler